Table of Contents

 Below are a few common scenarios and how using multiple companies in Sonar can help simplify your process.

-Scenario 1 - Flanker Brand creation
+Scenario 1 – Create a Flanker Brand (a separate “lower-cost” company)

 How this would get done